 “For a man with curly hair, and I love that we can get a great ‘S’ shape to set the look apart and give a little personal style,” says hairstylist Stacey Stirling-Brown of Canada.

-Stirling-Brown suggests, “If you’re considering hard part haircuts like this get a paddle brush and blow dryer with a stronghold paste.
-These will be the best tools for success!”
+Stirling-Brown suggests that if considering boys hard part haircut, you must get a paddle brush and blow dryer with a stronghold paste.
+These will be the best tools for success!

 #25: High Bald Fade with Hard Line Part

-This cut is a bit of a classic combover/pompadour hard part with a mid to high bald fade with a hard line part hybrid.
+This cut is a classic combover/pompadour hard part with a mid-to-high bald fade with a hard line part hybrid.
 It’s a creation by Aaron Kieltyka, a barber from Detroit, MI.

 “This men’s hard part cut is easy to comb.
-Add a little bit of water based pomade for a more glossy look or some clay for a more natural windblown look,” Kieltyka states.
+Add a bit of water-based pomade for a more glossy look or some clay for a more natural windblown look,” Kieltyka states.

 #26: High Skin Fade with Line-Up and Hard Part Comb Over

 This is a modern haircut with a straight razor hard part comb over finish!
-It’s a high fade and hard part with line-up.
+It’s a high fade and hard part with the line-up.
 Barber Aaron Tamayo of California says, “This haircut creates sharpness, symmetry, and cleanliness.
-The hard part line adds that extra crisp to top off this style.”
+The hard part line adds that extra crisp to this style.”